 Georges Cuvier and the concept of extinction

-In the late 1700s, the concept of extinction was a novel idea.
-Growing evidence from fossil bones was leading to the idea that some of the bones might represent organisms that no longer existed, however.
+In the late 1700s, fossil bones were being discovered that did not appear to be the same as the bones of known living animals.
+The concept of extinction had not been developed.
+Scientists thought that animals on the earth had always existed since they were created.
 Georges Cuvier was a naturalist and scholar at the National Museum in Paris.
 He was the right person at the right place at the right time.
 Cuvier developed the concept of comparative anatomy and began to compare body parts and functions of body parts in the vast array of vertebrate bones that had been brought from around the world by French ships to the museum in Paris.
 Because of the large number of modern bones at his disposal, he could make detailed comparisons, not only between the different bones of modern animals, but also with fossilized bones being brought to his museum.

 In 1796, Cuvier presented a paper comparing the bones of modern African and Indian elephants with fossil bones of elephants (now called mammoths) from Europe and Siberia and the “animal de l’Ohio” from Big Bone Lick.
-He concluded that the fossil bones were not the same as those from living elephants, and hence were from extinct animals.
+The “animal from the Ohio,” had bones and tusks that were similar to, but different than, modern elephants.
+Most different were the cheek teeth, which had conical knobs on them.
+He concluded that the fossil bones were not the same as those from living elephants, and hence were from animals that no longer existed.
 They must have been extinct, because much of the world had been explored by the late 1700s and these animals were too large to have remained hidden.
 In subsequent years he published on other extinct animals, including ground sloths, pteradactyls, and mososaurs, cementing extinction as a valid scientific concept.